raphaellith/Typewriters-to-Belie-Format/_posts/2024-10-17-Phantom-Act-1.md

 >
 > **MADAME GIRY:** Let her sing for you, monsieur.
 She has been well-taught.

 You would expect that this scene is the one where we are first introduced to the story's protagonist --- Christine Daaé.
 While this is true for the 2011 version, that's not exactly how that conversation went in the live performance, which brings me to my first criticism of the stage show.
 Remember the delightful ballet section from earlier?
-Apparently someone decided to insert an additional piece of dialogue _during_ the ballet rehearsal:
+Apparently there is now an additional piece of dialogue _during_ the ballet rehearsal:

 > **PIANGI (as Hannibal):** Tonight, rejoice: your army has come home. _(Ballet section begins.)_
 >